Mette Ivie Harrison: Works and awards

 Her novel, Mira, Mirror won the Utah Letters About Literature award in 2006.
 In 2007 Harrison's The Princess and the Hound was a finalist for the Association for Mormon Letters (AML) Young Adult Literature award.
 The Bishop's Wife was a finalist for the AML Novel Award in 2014, and His Right Hand was a finalist for the same award in 2015.

 Harrison regularly wrote in the religion section of The Huffington Post on topics of the Church of Jesus Christ of Latter-day Saints (LDS Church) over the span of 2015–2017.
 Her articles describe common misconceptions of LDS beliefs, addressing people outside of the LDS Church and also focusing on her internal religious audience.
 Harrison's articles describe her concern about the culture of the LDS Church while also pointing out the positives of her religion.

+In 2025, she published a mystery featuring a neurodivergent sleuth.

 Harrison writes for Orson Scott Card's Intergalactic Medicine Show, giving writing advice to authors.